The Customer Service team offer sustainable service options to extend product lifetime

 A good example of aftercare is the replacement of lost studs.
 We send out replacement studs free of charge and have a simple and successful method of attaching them.
 This significantly prolongs the life of the shoes.

 At Icebug Customer Service we are actively trying to make repairs, however small, as environmentally friendly as possible.
 By supplying retailers and shoemakers with spare studs, we are eliminating unnecessary shipping from/to end customers, who can have a repair done locally.

 Clean, care and protect

-It’s important to keep in mind that new shoes don’t have sufficient protection against water and dirt.
-Impregnate the shoes before you start using them and then repeat this periodically.
+It’s important to keep in mind that shoes need sufficient protection against water and dirt.
+Remember to impregnate your shoes periodically, with the most sustainable conditioning products.

 1. Gently brush away loose dust and dirt with a suede brush.
 Brush in an even direction.